 - Flex Benefits will remain included.
 Students will be able to use their $100 annual benefit for dental, vision and other specific services rendered at the CSU Health Network

 - Charges for diagnostic lab services (excluding preventive or wellness services) sent to an outside lab will be subject to the plan deductible and coinsurance.

-Effective June 1, as a service to all students, the CSUHN will bill students’ insurance plans.
-Additionally, over the course of the next year, the CSUHN will be pursuing in network status with a handful of insurers.
-As a result, office visits will be billed to students’ health insurance plans, including CSU SHIP.
-For students with the CSU SHIP, the health center will process office visit charges under the $1500 Campus Advantage plan or forward them to United Healthcare for consideration if the Campus Advantage benefit has been exhausted.
-For students who have exhausted the $1500, this cost share will be applied to the student account after the insurance has paid their portion.
+For students with SHIP, the CSU Health Network will process office visit charges under the $1500 Campus Advantage plan or forward them to Anthem Blue Cross Blue Shield of Colorado for consideration if the Campus Advantage benefit has been exhausted.
+For students who have exhausted the $1500, a 20% cost share will be applied to the student account after the insurance has paid their portion.

 - All students enrolled in at least six resident instruction credit hours are automatically enrolled in the CSU Student Insurance Plan each semester.